p32929/EasiestdbFlutter/README.md

 ## Contribution
 Lastly, I wanna thank the Flutter team for the amazing framework and [tekartik](https://github.com/tekartik/) for the sqflite library.
-And thanks to everyone for using `EasiestSqlFlutter` and thanks in advance to everyone for contributing...
+And thanks to everyone for using `easiestdb` and thanks in advance to everyone for contributing...

 Also, you might wanna try the Android/Java version of this library from here: https://github.com/p32929/EasiestSqlLibrary

+## Support
+If you like my works and want to support me/my works, feel free to [Support or Donate](p32929.github.io/SendMoney2Me/)